 A confession: I had never seen a Mike Leigh film.
 An even worse confession: I had a truly absurd reason for not having done so and I hesitate to even tell you about it, but I’m going to because I trust you.
-At a Q&A about ten years back, Leigh was discussing depictions of London in film, someone brought up Frenzy, and he exploded.
+At a Q&A about ten years back, Leigh was discussing depictions of London in film, someone brought up Frenzy, and he exploded in a furor about how Alfred Hitchcock knew nothing about England.
 But fine.
 The guy doesn’t like my favorite director.
-Bergman doesn’t like Welles.
-Godard doesn’t like Bergman.
+Bergman didn’t like Welles or Godard.
+Welles didn’t like anyone.
 A gigantic who gives a fuck.
 I was just immature and defensive.
 So now here I am with Another Year, which brings forth a lot of the tendencies I’d long heard associated with Leigh, of a character-driven naturalism and in general a liberally-exuded empathy.
 I came away from this low-key, episodic venture feeling as though I truly knew the people pictured in it, warmed by the kindness and love of the central characters, and saddened by the despair it quietly documents — which is all too real, of course.

 Living up to its title, the film covers four seasons in the life of a happily married couple named, uh, Tom and Gerri (brilliantly embodied by Jim Broadbent and Ruth Sheen, the parents everyone wishes they had) and the deeply troubled people in their orbit: friends, distant family, perpetual messes.
 Reigning above them all is drunken, overbearing Mary (Lesley Manville), a tirelessly well-meaning coworker of Gerri’s who’s ultimately ruled by her neediness.
 She can be unpleasantly selfish and creates more than one awkward situation, but she always remains recognizable from our own lives, representing someone we perhaps wish we’d been capable of treating better than we did.
 For their part, Gerri and her husband are patient almost to a fault; they capture an almost glacial tolerance whose seams only show under extreme stress.
 Leigh isn’t interested in taking the easy way out of making this story about their marriage, even if it it’s subtly dependent upon it; that conflict has been well-trodden ground for centuries.
 Instead, his interest is in the contrasts here, and in the effect of contentment on those surrounding it.